george-hawkins/arf-drone/pixhawk-setup.md

 Often these devices appear to your computer as simple serial devices (the kind of thing that was common back in the days when people still used analog modems) or as generic USB storage devices.
 As such they can generally be connected to Mac or Linux machines without the need to install any extra drivers.
 This is not the case with Windows - where driver installation and setup generally forms a major part of creating a connection between your computer and one of these device for the first time.

-If updating the firmware on your transmitter or receiver via your computer or trying to connect a small FPV flight controller to something like [CleanFlight](http://cleanflight.com/) or [BetaFlight](https://github.com/betaflight/betaflight/blob/master/README.md) the driver setup generally involves something like [Zadig](http://zadig.akeo.ie/) (though recently an apparently more convenient/automatic solution is available in the form of the [ImpulseRC Driver Fixer Tool](http://www.dronetrest.com/t/fix-any-stm32-dfu-drivers-issues-when-flashing-betaflight-cleanflight-firmware/3603)).
+If updating the firmware on your transmitter or receiver via your computer or trying to connect a small FPV flight controller to something like [CleanFlight](http://cleanflight.com/) or [BetaFlight](https://github.com/betaflight/betaflight/blob/master/README.md) the driver setup generally involves something like [Zadig](http://zadig.akeo.ie/) (though recently an apparently more convenient/automatic solution is available, for flight controllers at least, in the form of the [ImpulseRC Driver Fixer Tool](http://www.dronetrest.com/t/fix-any-stm32-dfu-drivers-issues-when-flashing-betaflight-cleanflight-firmware/3603)).

 Having said all that it's nice to find out that for the Pixhawk drivers aren't an issue on any plaform, whether it's Windows, Mac or Linux.
 Mac and Linux don't need any additional drivers and on Windows the popular ground control applications, like MP or QGC, also automatically install the correct Pixhawk related drivers rather than leaving it to you as a separate step.